TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 ### Introduction

 Links are one of the key features of HTML.
 They allow us to link to other html pages on the web.
-In-fact this is why it's called the web, the internet is essentially a web of html pages connected to one another with links.
+In fact, this is why it's called the web.
+The internet is essentially a web of html pages connected to one another with links.

-In this lesson we will learn how to create links and add some visual flair to our websites by embedding images.
+In this lesson, we will learn how to create links and add some visual flair to our websites by embedding images.

 ### Learning Outcomes